Federal Update: Impact of the One Big Beautiful Bill Act on Financial Aid

 Undergraduate, Graduate, and Professional Students

-- New borrowers with loans made on or after July 1, 2026, will have two repayment options:
+- Borrowers with federal loans made on or after July 1, 2026, will have two repayment plan options.

-- Current borrowers with no new loans made on or after July 1, 2026, may remain on existing repayment plans until July 1, 2028, by when they must transition to the current Income-Based Repayment (IBR), Standard, Graduated, or Extended plans, or the new RAP plan.
-The current income-driven ICR, PAYE, and SAVE plans will be sunset as of July 1, 2028.
+- Current borrowers with no new loans made on or after July 1, 2026, may remain on existing repayment plans until July 1, 2028, by when they must transition to the current Income-Based Repayment (IBR), Standard, Graduated, or Extended repayment plans, or the new RAP plan.
+The current income-driven ICR, PAYE, and SAVE plans will be sunset no later than July 1, 2028.

 Parents of Undergraduate Students

-- New Parent PLUS Loans taken after July 1, 2026, must be repaid under the new Standard Repayment Plan.
+- Parent PLUS Loans made after July 1, 2026, must be repaid under the new Tiered Standard Plan.

-- New borrowers with loans made on or after July 1, 2026, will have two repayment options:
+- Borrowers with federal loans made on or after July 1, 2026, will have two repayment plan options.